What’s The Difference Between Cruelty-Free & Vegan?

 What Does Cruelty-Free Mean?

-“Cruelty-Free”, on the other hand, means that the brand has not tested the finished product on animals.
+The term “Cruelty-Free”, on the other hand, means that the brand has not tested the finished product on animals.

 Do beware though.
-If the claim is unverified, it could mean that the ingredients used have been tested on animals, or that the brand has instructed a third party to test its product on animals.
+If the claim is unverified, it could mean that the ingredients used have been tested on animals, and/or that the brand has instructed a third party to test its product on animals.

-Do What Is The Difference Between Cruelty-Free And Vegan Products?
+So What Is The Difference Between Cruelty-Free And Vegan Products?

 As you can see, vegan and cruelty-free both have quite different meanings.